 To address these demands, the implementation of smart factory technology in the field-based environment is a critical path to take that will ensure the best quality products are manufactured, installed, and operated for the full product life cycle with reductions in both risk and cost.

 Smart Connected Bolting solutions are helping to digitize the wind industry manufacturing, and thus, bring the smart factory to the field.

 Furthermore, this will enable inter-connectivity and data analytics to be applied through the full value chain of OEMs.
 The benefits will be seen in all parts of the value chain, from manufacturing to operations and even beyond to partners and service providers – all of which drive faster product development, quicker problem resolution, and rapidly deployed process improvements across multiple sites or locations.

-Technology enablers are allowing this to happen even today and products exist on the market that support the vision for smart connected bolting in all environments.
-Atlas Copco will, together with other eco-system partners, continue to help the wind industry to navigate and speed up this exciting journey ahead.
+Technology enablers are allowing this to happen even today and products exist on the market that support the vision for Smart Connected Bolting in all environments.
+Atlas Copco together with other eco-system partners, continue to help the wind industry to navigate and speed up this exciting journey ahead.
 Ultimately, our goal is to make customers’ processes and operations quicker, safer, and smarter.

 Discover Atlas Copco bolting solutions for the wind energy industry.